sejaldua/DS4B/content/homework/week12.md

 #### Roadblocks, Pipelines, and Scalability
 - **Required:**
   - Finish your final project!
+Email us your slides!
   - Fill out the course feedback survey sent to your emails!
 - **Suggested**
   - DataQuest!